VictorianGovernment/api-design-standards/api-standards.md

 More information about representations and how to support them is provided in the [Hypermedia](#11) section of this document.

-<h3 id="2-1-5">2.1.5 Namespace</h3>
+<h3 id="2-5">2.5 Namespace</h3>

 The namespace for a service defines the grouping of related functions within.
 Namespaces could be quite high level (eg an agency or department name) or quite low level (eg a project, team or service being exposed).

-Namespaces are useful when providing consumers access to related functions through gateway technologies.
-Once a consumer has an access token to a particular namespace it is likely (though not always required) that they will get access to all functions supplied within that namespace.
+Namespaces are useful when providing consumers with access to related functions through gateway technologies.
+Once a consumer has an access token to a particular namespace it's likely (though not always required) that they'll get access to all functions supplied within that namespace.

-To get a namespace allocated to your team or project please speak to the API Team [apiteam@dpc.vic.gov.au](mailto:apiteam@dpc.vic.gov.au).
+To get a namespace allocated to your team or project, email the API Team [apiteam@dpc.vic.gov.au](mailto:apiteam@dpc.vic.gov.au).

-<h3 id="2-1-6">2.1.6 Operation</h3>
+<h3 id="2-6">2.6 Operation</h3>

 To make use of any of the namespaces, resources and resource identifiers, developers must make use of Operations.